 Universal Forms are needed in Realistic Electrostatic Models.
-Realistic electrostatic models are important.
+Realistic electrostatic models are important in many systems of practical importance.
 They include semiconductors, in which magnetic phenomena are not significant under a wide range of conditions.
 They include ionic solutions like seawater, the electrolytes of electrochemistry, batteries, ionic liquids, and supercapacitors.
 They include the ionic solutions derived from seawater inside and outside biological cells.
 An additional statement of conservation of current is needed (in the form of eq.
 (19)) for these systems, in my view.

 Most of these systems are studied with coarse grained models that link the atomic motions of molecular dynamics to macroscopic properties important in electrochemical technology, biology, and the oceans.
 Coarse grain models and simulations would benefit from a distinct statement of conservation of current.
-Numerical approximates can only benefit if conservation of current is universally enforced by a constraint, separate and (nearly) equal in importance to conservation of charge.
+Numerical approximates can only benefit if conservation of current is universally satisfied in numerical schemes or (not quite the same) enforced by a constraint, separate and (nearly) equal in importance to conservation of charge.
+See speculation below.